2018 SERVICE VENDOR MANUAL

 - All golf carts and operators must be registered with the Kansas State Fair and hangtags will be displayed in a highly visible area.

-- Roving vehicles must only access the lined area indicated on the map on the back of the roving vehicle tag before 9:00 am After 9:00 am, access is restricted to the areas shown on the back of the Roving Vehicle permit.
+- Roving vehicles must only access the lined area indicated on the map on the back of the roving vehicle tag.
+Access is restricted to the areas shown on the back of the Roving Vehicle permit.

 - All golf carts are restricted to designated camping areas and established roadways.
 No unauthorized golf carts will be allowed.